Next Steps Spring

 E-transcripts must be submitted by your school.
 Transcripts uploaded or sent by students are not considered official.

-Transfer students: Have your college or university send an official transcript showing final grades as soon as your current term has finished and grades are available.
+Transfer students: Have all of your colleges and universities send official transcripts showing final grades as soon as your current term is complete and grades are available.

 Transfer Credit Earned Prior to High School Graduation

-Undergraduate students may receive a combined maximum of 32 elective units for AP, IB, and/or A-Level examinations, as well as select college courses taken before high school graduation.
-Standardized exam results should be submitted electronically to USC.
-College transcripts must be official.
+Undergraduate students may receive a combined maximum of 32 elective units for AP, IB and/or A-Level examinations, as well as select college courses taken before high school graduation.

 Restrictions apply, and not all courses will meet our criteria for credit.